-MANAGEMENT OF SEALED DOCUMENTS
+8. MANAGEMENT OF SEALED DOCUMENTS

-8.1 Assuming responsibility for engineering documents Every individual or organization preparing engineering documents should have a formal process for checking, verifying and assuming responsibility for those documents.
+8.1 Assuming responsibility for document

+Every individual or organization preparing engineering documents should have a formal process for checking, verifying, and assuming responsibility those documents.
 This process should, at least, include the following stages:

-- Confirming that the document is complete and accurately expresses the output of the practitioner's design or analysis; - Confirming that the document meets the requirements of the work as expressed by codes, standards, PEO guidelines, contractual agreements and other articles defining the scope of work; and - Sealing the document by the practitioner(s) who assumes professional responsibility for the engineering content in the document.
+- checking to ensure a document is complete and accurately expresses the output of the practitioner's design or analysis; - verifying to ensure the document meets the requirements of the work as expressed by codes, standards, PEO guidelines, contractual arrangements and other articles defining the scope of work; and - sealing the document by the practitioner(s) who assumes professional responsibility for the engineering content in the document.